kerim/keywords/_posts/2002-07-30-cairo-activist-jailed-for-seven-years.md

 categories:
   - Old Blog Import
 ---

-> <div>
->   &#8220;A leading Egyptian human rights activist, Saad Eddin Ibrahim, was jailed for seven years yesterday for receiving foreign funding without government approval to finance a project aimed at encouraging Egyptians to take part in parliamentary elections.</p>
+>   &#8220;A leading Egyptian human rights activist, Saad Eddin Ibrahim, was jailed for seven years yesterday for receiving foreign funding without government approval to finance a project aimed at encouraging Egyptians to take part in parliamentary elections.
 >
->   <p>
+>
 >     Human rights activists and Ibrahim&#8217;s family claimed the verdict was "politically motivated", and clearly aimed at silencing any opposition to the government of the Egyptian president, Hosni Mubarak.&#8221;
->   </p>
-> </div>
+>

 <a href="http://www.guardian.co.uk/international/story/0,3604,765317,00.html" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.guardian.co.uk/international/story/0,3604,765317,00.html', 'Guardian Unlimited']);" >Guardian Unlimited</a>